joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 The final open bed is that of either the youngest or the oldest dude, because every other dude will have taken their own bed if it was available.

-The stipulation that the young dude chooses among the _other_ beds introduces a complication that kind of messes up what is otherwise a very pretty problem.
-Call the "pretty version" of the problem the one in which he can also end up in his own bed.
+The stipulation that the young dude chooses among the _other_ beds introduces a complication that slightly muddies what is otherwise a very pretty problem.
+Call the "pretty version" of the problem the variation in which he can also end up in his own bed.
 In that version the oldest dude has probability $1/2$ of sleeping in his own bed, because whichever of the two possible final open beds is in fact open was the consequence of a random choice (the last random choice) that did not privilege either over the other.

 $$P^{pretty}_n = \frac{1}{2}$$